 What happens if we cannot agree about contact with children?

 Mediation is often the first step to consider before applying to the Court for an Order.
-At a mediation you and your ex-fiancée will meet with a trained mediator to see if you are able to reach an agreement between yourselves.
+At mediation, you and your ex-fiancée will meet with a trained mediator to see if you are able to reach an agreement between yourselves.

 We recognise that at times Court proceedings may be the only viable step to take when it is not possible for an agreement to be reached between the parties and we have a wealth of experience in obtaining Child Arrangement Orders and advising in relation to child abduction and relocation and other matters.